scashcoin/scash_pool/README.md

-eGame Cash pool
+Scash pool
 ====================
-Formerly known as cryptonote-forknote-pool, forked from TurtleCoin and adjusted for eGame Cash coin.
+Formerly known as cryptonote-forknote-pool, forked from TurtleCoin and adjusted for Scash (SCSX) coin.

 High performance Node.js (with native C addons) mining pool for Cryptonote based coin.